They expect better docs and samples

 - Real-world sample apps

-I don't just "write docs," I use proven learning experience design (LXD) frameworks and methodologies that result in more engaging, accelerated learning so developers can get started with your product faster.
+I can work on a project- or contract-basis, and I prefer working with clients long-term.
+I use proven learning experience design (LXD) frameworks and methodologies that result in more engaging, accelerated learning so developers can get started with your product faster.

 Here are the kinds of work I've done: